Getting Started With Reloading on a Budget:

 Another one, it turns out, is sex-specific.
 Plenty of men reload today, and they'd love to get their wives/girlfriends into it as well.
 Problem: from what I've heard, many of these women are a bit intimidated by the prospect of reloading.
 This, obviously, is not optimal.
 Like most things, reloading is perfectly safe if you follow certain basic rules of safety.

-The press used here is the single-stage "Lee Reloader Press" from Lee Precision, Inc. This press, as of the year 2010, sells for a street price of about $30.
-The set of dies used is about $37, a good scale can be had for about $50, and other than standard protective eye gear, that's really all you need to get started.
-All total, you can get entirely set up to make your own ammunition for under $250.
+The press used here is the single-stage "Lee Reloader Press" from Lee Precision, Inc. The slightly improved, breech-lock version of this press, as of the year 2022, sells for a street price of about $50.
+The set of dies used is about $45, a good scale can be had for about $100, and other than standard protective eye gear, that's really all you need to get started.
+All total, you can get entirely set up to make your own ammunition for under $350.

 You will see that not everything goes perfectly here.
 This is as it is in life, right?
 Remember that you're seeing a real-life reloading session, and this is good.
 You need to see some examples of what to do when things don't go exactly perfectly.
 The important thing to remember, when things don't go exactly right, is, STOP, CHECK, DOUBLE-CHECK, FIX, and only then, RESUME IF SAFE TO DO SO.

-As Miss BHC says, "hey, it's like needlepoint; you can do this."
+As Mrs. BHC says, "hey, it's like needlepoint; you can do this."

 Back to Home Page